thulin82/team-news/README.md

 # [Team News](https://github.com/thulin82/team-news)

-Web application built on bootstrap 5, that uses sofascore API to fetch data about your favourite team
+Web application built on bootstrap 5, that uses sofascore (divanscore) API to fetch data about your favourite team

 ## Setup